 Pelican Valley Trail is a 15.8 mile lightly trafficked point-to-point trail located near Yellowstone National Park, Wyoming that features a lake and is rated as moderate.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from July until September.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from July until September.

 Directions from Fishing Bridge Visitor Center: Travel east on dirt road for 3 miles (5 km), across the road from Indian Pond.